balits/dotfiles-windows/README.md

 That's it!

-## Neovim
+# Neovim
+After executing '\.config\main.ps1', Neovim is downloaded via Scoop

+# Vim-Plug
-To use the downloaded plugins for Neovim, first you have to install Vim-Plug
+To use Neovim with the downloaded plugins, first you need to install Vim-Plug

 Use this to change your working directory
 ```sh